 - Zips are useful, for dogs too if they can latch onto a zipper, it will be easier for them to destroy the bed.
 So, zips are not a good idea.

-- You need a bed with a heavy duty cover such as Kevlar or ballistic nylon.
+- You need a bed with a heavy-duty cover such as Kevlar or ballistic nylon.

 - Make sure that the internal filling is protected.

 Support: Orthopaedic dog beds will help with your dog’s joint pain and will provide support for the entire body.
-Poly-filled beds will also provide support and are cheaper, but they are not as good as orthopaedic beds.
+Poly-filled beds will also provide support and are cheaper, but they are not as good as orthopedic beds.